Bachelor of Social Work B.S.W.

 - Enroll in Social Work 326, completing all course prerequisites.

 - Apply to the program and include a personal statement and letter(s) of reference during the first semester of the junior year, before enrolling in Social Work 327.
-If applying to the five-year B.S.W. to M.S.W. program, a second letter of reference from a B.S.W. faculty member is required.
+If applying to the accelerated B.S.W. to M.S.W. program, a second letter of reference from a B.S.W. faculty member is required.

 - Have a minimum grade point average (GPA) of 2.00 at the college level and a minimum GPA of 2.67 in 300-level social work courses.
 Maintenance of a GPA of 3.0 is the minimal standard for the B.S.W. to M.S.W.

 - Show evidence of personal qualities considered essential to professional social work practice, such as responsiveness and sensitivity in relationships, values compatible with the values of the social work profession, the ability to understand and carry out the ethical obligations of a social worker, commitment to improving social conditions and the ability to function collectively with others.
-If applying to the five-year B.S.W. to M.S.W. program, students must demonstrate the ability to do graduate-level work.
+If applying to the accelerated B.S.W. to M.S.W. program, students must demonstrate the ability to do graduate-level work.

 Transfer students must also comply with these requirements.
 Specific information about application procedures may be obtained from assigned faculty advisors, the chair of the B.S.W. department or their designee.